-The fair value of each reporting unit was at least 20% in excess of the respective reporting unit's carrying value with the exception of the Netherlands reporting unit, which is part of the Northern Europe segment.
-The Netherlands reporting unit had a fair value that exceeded its carrying value by approximately 5.5%.
-Key assumptions included in the Netherlands discounted cash flow valuation performed during the third quarter of 2021 were a discount rate of 10.4%, revenue growth for the next three years ranging from 3.0%-5.0%, a terminal value revenue growth rate of 2.0%, and a terminal value OUP margin of 3.5%.
-If the Netherlands reporting cannot meet its operating targets and/or recover from the deteriorated macroeconomic, industry, and market conditions, it may not achieve the growth and margin assumptions noted above and some or all of the recorded goodwill for the Netherlands reporting unit, which was \$112.2 as of December 31, 2021, could be subject to impairment.
+The fair value of each reporting unit was at least 20% in excess of the respective reporting unit's carrying value with the exception of the United Kingdom and Netherlands reporting units.
+The United Kingdom reporting unit had a fair value exceeding carrying value of approximately 12%.
+Key assumptions included in the United Kingdom (Northern Europe Segment) discounted cash flow valuation performed during the third quarter of 2020 were a discount rate of 11.5%, a terminal value revenue growth rate of 1.0%, and a terminal value OUP margin of 3.1%.
+The Netherlands reporting unit fair value exceeded its carrying value by less than 10%, approximating 3.3%.
+The Netherlands is part of the Northern Europe Segment.
+Key assumptions included in the Netherlands discounted cash flow valuation performed during the third quarter of 2020 included a discount rate of 10.9%, a terminal value revenue growth rate of 2.0%, and a terminal value OUP margin of 3.5%.
+Should the operations of the United Kingdom and Netherlands businesses incur further decreases in the operating results, including declines in profitability and cash flow due to continued deterioration in macroeconomic, industry and market conditions, including uncertainty of the financial impacts from COVID-19, some or all of the recorded goodwill for the Netherlands or United Kingdom reporting units, which were \$119.3 and \$100.2, respectively, as of December 31, 2020 could be subject to impairment.

-We evaluate the recoverability of goodwill utilizing an income approach that estimates the fair value of the future discounted cash flows to which the goodwill relates.
-This approach reflects management's internal outlook of the reporting units, which is believed to be the best determination of value due to management's insight and experience with the reporting units.
-Significant assumptions used in our goodwill impairment test during the third quarter of 2021 included: expected future revenue growth rates, operating unit profit margins, working capital levels, discount rates, and a terminal value multiple.
-The expected future revenue growth rates and operating unit profit margins were determined after taking into consideration our historical revenue growth rates and operating unit profit margins, our assessment of future market potential, and our expectations of future business performance.
+We determine the fair value of the reporting unit by utilizing an income approach derived from a discounted cash flow methodology.
+The income approach is developed from management's forecasted cash flow data.
+Significant assumptions used in our annual goodwill impairment test during the third quarter of 2020 included: expected future revenue growth rates, operating unit profit ("OUP") margins, working capital levels, discount rates ranging from 9.1% to 13.5%, and a terminal value multiple.
+The expected future revenue growth rates and OUP margins were determined after taking into consideration our historical revenue growth rates and OUP margins, our assessment of future market potential, and our expectations of future business performance.
+We would record a goodwill impairment charge by the amount for which a reporting unit's carrying value exceeds its fair value, not to exceed the carrying amount of the goodwill.
+We are also required to test our indefinite-lived intangible assets for impairment by comparing the fair value of the intangible asset with its carrying value.
+If the intangible asset's fair value is less than its carrying value, an impairment loss is recognized for the difference.